dhall-lang/dhall-lang/docs/tutorials/Language-Tour.md

 …, -7, -6, -5, -4, -3, -2, -1, +0, +1, +2, +3, +4, +5, +6, +7, …
 ```

-`Integer`s also permit hexadecimal notation, like `Natural` numbers.
+`Integer`s also permit hexadecimal and octal notation, like `Natural` numbers.

 Both `Natural` numbers and `Integer`s are unlimited precision, which means that
 there is no maximum value for either type.